 Building a World-Class Education System

-I am proud to have the endorsement of the Lake County Federation of Teachers.
+I am proud to have the endorsement of the Illinois Federation of Teachers and Lake County Federation of Teachers.

 For our nation to ensure its long-term prosperity and security, we must provide world-class schools.
 Education is the engine that will drive the breakthrough technological advancements in energy, in health care, and in tackling virtually every challenge we face today and in the future.
-Our children must be afforded every opportunity to succeed and reach their potential, regardless of where they live; the recent passage of The Every Student Succeeds Act is only the first step.
+Our children must be afforded every opportunity to succeed and reach their potential, regardless of where they live.

 Success must start with supporting our teachers who nurture curiosity, instill critical thinking and foster creativity.
 Rather than blaming our nation’s problems on teachers and stripping their rights to lobby, we should be empowering them with the best tools available.
 We should be training teachers in their fields—especially emerging science, technology, engineering and math (STEM) fields, as well as history and the arts.
 With teachers who are fully qualified and fairly compensated, we can create the outstanding workforce we expect, need and deserve.